Siamak N. Nabili, MD, MPH

 - Hospice does not hasten or prolong death.

 - Hospice does not discriminate based on age, gender, race, or religion.

-- Hospice does not participate in or encourage euthanasia.
+- Hospice does not participate in or encourage active euthanasia.

 - Hospice does permit patients to see their regular physician.

 - Hospice does allow patients to go to hospital if they choose.

 - Hospice can be revoked at any time by patients or their families.

 - Hospice can be provided for children with terminal disease.